Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Stereo Depth Mapping}

 Stereo disparity estimation algorithms work as follows.
-For each pixel in one image of the stereo pair (\(I_{left}\)), we search along the epipolar (usually horizontal) line to find the most similar pixel in the other image, (\(I_{right}\)).
-A patch based similarity metric is often used.
-This can be built into a neural network, or performed classically using an optimization framework.
+For each pixel in one image of the stereo pair (\(I_{left}\)), a search is performed along the epipolar (usually horizontal) line to find the most similar pixel in the other image, (\(I_{right}\)).
+A patch-based similarity metric is often used.
+This can be built into a neural network or performed classically using an optimization framework.
 Neural networks are often trained using an image reconstruction loss, which measures how well the network warps the left image into the right image using image-level photometric errors such as L1 distance and structural similarity index measure (SSIM).
 This is an indirect, or unsupervised, approach since when training on datasets in MCV we seldom have ground truth depth.
 Since it is indirect method, visual effects in MCV such as specularity will cause artifacts in the algorithmic reconstruction.
 Simulated ground truth, or ground truth generated using scans is also feasible for training models without requiring photometric supervision.

-Motion compensation and stabilization are often goals in endoscopy work. ~\citet{stoyanovDense3DDepth2004} propose a depth estimation method that could be used to estimate motion by calculating depth over time.
+To begin, we will summarize early work in depth mapping and help frame how the field has changed.
+Motion compensation and instrument stabilization are frequently mentioned goals in endoscopy, and depth mapping is necessary for this. ~\citet{stoyanovDense3DDepth2004} propose a depth estimation method that could be used to estimate motion by calculating depth over time.
 Depth is solved for by using multi-resolution Normalized Cross Correlation (NCC) between rectified images, and BFGS (Broyden-Fletcher-Goldfarb-Shanno) as the iterative optimization algorithm.
 Later,~\citet{loBeliefPropagationDepth2008} propose a hybrid that combines stereo depth and Shape from Shading (SfS).
 SfS uses lighting cues to estimate the normal of a point in space.
 For example, a viewing ray that intersects with the tissue surface normal to the light source will appear brighter.
 The authors use a Markov Random Field (MRF) to fuse these methods, where the SfS measurement and the stereo measurements influence the true depth in a Bayesian form.
 Nearby points on the depth map grid are also connected in this model to provide a smoothness constraint.